limadavid04/42-Porto-philosophers/README.md

 # Philosophers

-This project is a simulation of the [Dijkstra's dining philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem) problem. \
+This project simulates [Dijkstra's dining philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem) problem. \
-while doing so we learnt about threads and mutexes.
+It is an analogy to the problem of synchronization in operating systems. while doing so we learnt about threads and mutexes.

 Check out the subject for further info:\